Vacuum Aspiration for Molar Pregnancy - Topic Overview

 Medicine (such as oxytocin) is used

 during or after the procedure to make the uterus contract.
-Uterine contractions
+The contractions

-help the uterus shrink to its prepregnancy size and help stop uterine bleeding
+help the uterus shrink to its prepregnancy size.
+They also help stop uterine bleeding

 after the growth is removed.